ipuldev/kapsulnote/README.md

 ## License

 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).
-This means that you are free to share and adapt the material for non-commercial purposes, provided appropriate credit is given, and any derivative works are licensed under the same terms.
+This means you can share and adapt the material for non-commercial purposes, provided appropriate credit is given, and any derivative works are licensed under the same terms.

 ---